Years ago one of my eighth-grade students asked me what a

 The patriarchs had concubines.
 These were, as my Oxford dictionary defines ’em, “a regular female companion with whom a person has a romantic or sexual relationship.”
 Our English word comes from the Latin con cubaré/“to lie down with.”
 A patriarch would lie down with one of the women in his household, making her his concubine.
 Not necessarily have sex with her, as was the case with King David and his concubine Abishag.

 When we read the Old Testament, we’re looking into an entirely different culture with an entirely different worldview about sex and marriage.
-We don’t realize this: We figure since they followed God, and we follow God, we share worldviews.
-And in our culture, a married man with a girlfriend on the side is an adulterer.
-Well, all these God-fearing
+We don’t always realize this.
+We figure since they followed God, and we follow God, we share worldviews.
+In our culture, a married man with a girlfriend on the side is an adulterer.
+So the God-fearing patriarchs can’t have been adulterers.
+Polygamists, okay; but not adulterers.
+And to clear ’em of the charge of adultery, “concubine” therefore can’t mean girlfriend.
+It’s gotta mean wife.

 Adultery and patriarchy.

-Thing is, how we define adultery, and how the ancients defined adultery, are two different things.
+Thing is, how we and the ancients define adultery, are also two different things.

 Wait, how on earth is that not adultery?
 Because in a patriarchal culture,